kinnala/scikit-fem/docs/gettingstarted.rst

 Step 1: Clarify the problem
 ===========================

-In this tutorial we solve the Poisson equation
+In this tutorial we solve the Poisson problem

 .. math::
    \begin{aligned}